seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 objects.
 The list imposes an implicit ordering of the blocks in the function, which indicate how the code will be laid out by the backend.
 Additionally, the first BasicBlock_ is the implicit entry node for the ``Function``.
-It is not legal in LLVM to explicitly branch to this initial block.
+It is not legal in LLVM37 to explicitly branch to this initial block.
 There are no implicit exit nodes, and in fact there may be multiple exit nodes from a single ``Function``.
 If the BasicBlock_ list is empty, this indicates that the ``Function`` is actually a function declaration: the actual body of the function